zhuangxm/confjure/README.md

         :baz #(str "Hello, " %)})

 You can safely require this production-conf in your bootstrap file, because it will not affect anything unless you set the system property config.env to "production".

 ## Features

-### automatical check
+### Automatically check

 The library will check all the configurable elements when the first invocation of value.
-If any provided value not conform the corresponding validator, it will throw a RuntimeException.
+If any provided value does not conform the corresponding validator, it will throw a RuntimeException.